PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 In short: you will need to install and use Composer, npm and Grunt in order to compile the project into a single installable instance.

 This is only while we're developing it -- and while the community is testing it and contributing to it.
 The stable version will be packaged in such a way that any user will be able to just upload and install the software, just like you did with previous versions.

+The alpha 3 version can be installed with the usual installer.
+[Test it now](https://www.prestashop.com/en/developers-versions)!

+### Why is not named PrestaShop 2.0, since you are rewriting everything?

+First, we are not rewriting everything.
+Indeed, if we had, it would be called 2.0.<br/>
+PrestaShop 1.7 is an evolution from version 1.6.1.0, which introduced a new architecture.
+Version 1.7 goes further by choosing to use the Symfony 2 framework.

+Not everything is rewritten using Symfony, though!
+Only a couple of pages are (the Product page and the Modules page), and they still work fine with pre-1.6 modules -- albeit with a necessary design adaptation, as happened in all major version of PrestaShop, only this time [we provide a UI Kit](http://build.prestashop.com/prestashop-ui-kit/)!

+Since this is a major version and not a full rewrite, we followed [the path imposed by the versioning norm we adopted in June 2015](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/), which is inspired by the much-used [SemVer specification](http://semver.org/).

 ## New architecture